 e) Suitability for Hangar 51- what would the Applicant get out of participating in the Programme?

 4.2.
 The Hangar 51 Committee reserves the right to change, amend or add to these criteria at any time.

 4.3.
 The Hangar 51 Committee will select up to 20 Applicants to be invited to participate in the Pitch Day, though the Hangar 51 Committee reserves the right (in its sole discretion) to select more or less depending on the quantity and quality of applications received.

 4.4.
-All Applicants who are selected as Participants will be subject to further due diligence before they are eligible to participate in the Programme, which will include, without limitation, verification of identity including rights to live and work in the UK without sponsorship and security checks such as personal history, criminal record and financial probity, qualifications, details of legal entity (where applicable) and role in the creation of their idea by the Organisers.
+All Applicants who are selected as Participants will be subject to further due diligence before they are eligible to participate in the Programme, which will include, without limitation, verification of identity, including rights to stay (e.g. if needed visa) or live and work in Spain, as applicable, without sponsorship, and security checks such as personal history, criminal record and financial probity, qualifications, details of legal entity (where applicable) and role in the creation of their idea by the Organisers.

 5. PROGRAMME PARTICIPATION

 5.1.
 Applicants invited to join the Programme will be required to confirm their participation by Wednesday 4th October 2017.
 This will include entering into certain documentation which will be agreed between the Organisers and the Participants once an invitation has been issued.
 Until and unless any such documentation is agreed and entered into by all relevant parties the Participant shall not be obligated to participate in the Programme and the Organisers shall not be obliged to admit the Participant to the Programme.

 5.2.
 At the sole discretion of the Organisers, a Participant invited to participate in the Programme will be deemed ineligible if: